Ohio State Route 150

 State Route 150 (SR 150) is an east–west state highway in the eastern portion of Ohio, a U.S. state.
 The western terminus of State Route 150 is at a T-intersection U.S. Route 250 approximately 1.50 mi southeast of Harrisville.
 Its eastern terminus is in the village of Rayland at a parclo AB-2 interchange with State Route 7, with all of the ramps on the northeastern side of the interchange.

 Route description

 State Route 150 runs entirely within the southern part of Jefferson County.
 No section of this highway is included as a part of the National Highway System, a network of highways deemed most important for the nation's economy, mobility and defense.

+Ohio Department of Transportation (ODOT) is proposing a project to imporove the intersection of State Route 150 and Market Street in the Village of Mount Pleasant, widening the State Route 150 to increase the turning radius.
+Estimated construction cost is $440,000 and is expected to begin in the summer of 2025.

 History

 When established in 1924, State Route 150 was routed along the southern Jefferson County alignment that it maintains to this day.
 There have been no changes of major significance to State Route 150 since its inception.